stavrostzagadouris/stavrossolutions/src/routes/articles/codex-with-lmstudio.md

 So cool.

-The trick now is... can you load a smart enought model to make it useful :p It's tricky.
-I've been mostly playing with GPT-OSS-20B.
-I'd bet Qwen3 Coder 30b would work nicely as well but maybe the OSS model would be better as it's actually from openai too...
+The trick now is... can you load a smart enought model to make it useful :p

-Anyway.
+> It's generally decided that currently Qwen-coder-30b is the best currently.

 Have fun.